Musée Légitime

 Musée Légitime is a museum that was born inside a hat.
 It was initiated by the artist Martín La Roche in 2017.

-The idea of making a museum in a hat dates back to 2016, during a stay in Cali at Lugar a Dudas, invited by Calipso Press.
-Martín was trying to solve a crossword using books from the library, and one of the clues (Nr.
-12. Across, Stern area of a naval vessel, reserved for officers), led him, almost accidentally, to a text describing Robert Filliou’s Galerie Légitime (1962–63), a gallery housed in a hat.
-The account in this book was very thorough yet incomplete: it emphasized the conceptual framing of the work while leaving its practical reality strangely blurred: How exactly did he do it?
-How did he place the works inside?
-When did he wear the gallery?
-What kinds of works were included?
-This gap between theory and lived activation stayed with Martín for months.
+"The idea of making a museum in a hat goes back to 2016, during a stay in Cali at Lugar a Dudas, invited by Calipso Press.
+I was trying to solve a quick crossword from The Guardian Newspaper ( NR.
+13.692) using books from the library, and one of the hints, Across No. 12: “Stern area of a naval vessel, reserved for officers”, led me accidentally to a book describing Robert Filliou’s Galerie Légitime (1962–63), a gallery housed inside a hat.
+I thought that the short description on page 459 was incomplete: it emphasized the conceptual explanation of the work while leaving its practical reality blurred.
+How exactly did he do it?
+How did he place the works inside his cap?
+How did he show the contents of the gallery, and to whom?
+How many objects did he carry?
+Did he change them after every presentation?
+This gap between theory and lived activation made me curious.

 First building of the museum